dboston1/Reddit-Sentiment-Analysis/README.md

 $HADOOP_HOME/bin/hadoop jar SentimentAnalysis.jar org.SentimentAnalysis.Driver /termProject/test.txt /test-output -negation /termProject/negate-words.txt -pos /termProject/pos-words.txt -neg /termProject/neg-words.txt

-Input can be changed from /termProject/test.txt to desired input files, and the output file can be changed from /test-output if desired.
+As-is, it will take /termProject/test.txt, run the program, and store the results in /test-output.
+This can be modified to a directory of input files by replacing *termProject/test.txt* with */yourDirectory/*